The Directed Spanning Forest in the Hyperbolic space

 In order to prove Proposition \ref{Prop:smallheight}, we will prove that, for $m$ large enough, any trajectory from a $0$-level point in $K_0 \times \{e^0\}$ crosses the level $\delta$ at most "just after" it exits $\tilde{\Upsilon}_m \times [e^0,\infty)$, and that we can choose $R,\delta$ such that $\Upsilon_m$ is small (i.e. its radius admits exponential moment).

-More precisely, we will use the two following lemmas.
+More precisely, we will use the two following lemmas that are both proved at the end of the section.
 The first lemma asserts that, when a trajectory (projected on the $x$-axis hyperplane) crosses a $m$-very good cube for $m$ large enough, then it crosses the level $\delta$ not far from this cube.